-Data protection issues, including their cross-border dimension, are forever present in citizens’ lives – at work, in their relations with public authorities, in the health field, when they buy goods or services, when they travel or surf the internet.
+Data protection issues, including their cross-border dimension, are highly present in all of our daily lives – at work, in their relations with public authorities, in the health field, when they buy goods or services, when they travel or surf the internet.

-Nevertheless, it is a well-known fact that European citizens are generally unfamiliar with data protection issues and unaware of their rights in this respect.
+However, the society is generally not really familiar with data protection issues and unaware of the existing rights in this respect.

-On the Data Protection Day, events should be organised all over Europe to raise awareness on data protection and inform citizens of their rights and of good practices, thereby enabling them to exercise these rights more effectively.
+On Data Protection Day, events should be organised in all countries to raise awareness on data protection and inform people as well as administrations, businesses, organisations etc. of rights and good practices, thereby fostering a more effective exercise of these rights.

 The Data Protection Day should be a special occasion, a time set aside by each and every one of us to familiarise ourselves with a largely unknown, yet major, facet of our everyday lives.

-The aim of the Data Protection Day is to give European citizens the chance to understand what personal data is collected and processed about them and why, and what their rights are with respect to this processing.
+The aim of the Data Protection Day is to give individuals everywhere the chance to understand what personal data is collected and processed about them and why, and what their rights are with respect to this processing.

 They should also be made aware of the risks inherent and associated with the illegal mishandling and unfair processing of their personal data.

-Each interested member state, national or international body is encouraged to participate.
+Each interested country, national or international body is encouraged to participate.
 The Data Protection Day is intended to be organised in a flexible and decentralised manner so as to cater for the wishes and resources of each participant.

 Interested states or bodies may determine the type of activity they wish to organise.
 To this end, they may wish to take into account any data protection raising-awareness strategy that they may have at national level.